|Hire Penn Students and/or Alumni|

-Find great candidates for jobs and internships with your organizations by posting them on PennLink.
+Find great candidates for jobs and internships with your organizations by posting them on Handshake.
 It is free and easy to do.
 We also welcome alumni interested in scheduling an on-campus recruiting visit.
-(Note that third-party recruiters are asked to post their positions via the NaceLink Network.)

 Represent Your Organization at a Career Fair

-Career Services sponsors various career fairs throughout the year which can provide excellent opportunities to meet many qualified candidates in one day.
+Career Services sponsors various career fairs throughout the year.
+These events provide excellent opportunities to meet many qualified candidates in one day, in addition to a chance to see campus.

-Through the new and improved QuakerNet site, Penn alumni can offer career advice and guidance to students and alumni with career questions.
+Through QuakerNet, alumni can offer career advice and guidance to students and fellow alumni with career questions.
 To sign up, visit www.myquakernet.com.

 Serve as a Discovery Days Host

 Discovery Days allow College of Arts and Sciences and Wharton undergraduate students a chance to observe a "day in the life" of professionals in careers of interest to them.
-Discovery Days are typically held in early January when students are on winter break and in mid/late May after classes have ended.
+Discovery Days are typically held over the Penn spring break, which is usually in March.
 Discovery Day hosts have the flexibility to design an experience unique to their particular career field.
-For more information on the 2013-2014 Discovery Days program, or if you would like to serve as a Discovery Day host, please contact David Ross at firstname.lastname@example.org.
+For more information on the Discovery Days program, or if you would like to serve as a Discovery Day host, please contact Jingy Yen at firstname.lastname@example.org.

 Serve as an Engineering Externship Host

 Imagine how many ways an engineering sophomore might benefit from spending a day with you!
 "Externships" provide job-shadowing opportunities to help students discern how their skills and interests align with professional positions in their career fields of interest.
-Engineering externships take place during early January (winter break) and in May (after the spring semester ends).
-If you would like to be an externship host in January or May 2014, please register online.
-Contact Beth Olson, Associate Director of Career Services, at email@example.com or (215) 898-3012 if you have any questions.
+Engineering externships take place during early January (winter break).
+If you would like to be an externship host contact Tiffany Franklin, Associate Director of Career Services, at email@example.com or (215) 898-3012 if you have any questions.
 This program is sponsored by the Engineering Alumni Society Board and Career Services.

 Serve as an Engineering Mentor

 The SEAS Alumni Mentoring Program pairs alumni mentors with first-year undergraduate engineering students for one year.
 The goal of the program is for alumni to share their invaluable workplace and educational experience with students beginning to explore career and school options and paths.
 Each one-to-one mentor/student pair typically communicates throughout the year via email and phone, and when possible meet in person.
-With questions, please contact the program administrator: Jamie Grant, Associate Director of Career Services at firstname.lastname@example.org or (215) 898-3012.
+With questions, please contact the program administrator: Kevin Haines, Associate Director of Career Services at firstname.lastname@example.org or (215) 898-3012.
+This program is sponsored by the Engineering Alumni Society Board and Career Services.

 Do you have career related thoughts to share with students or other Penn alums?
 We welcome entries for our Penn and Beyond blog.
-We also are always seeking alums who would like to 'tweet" for a day about their daily work activities through our PennCareerDay twitter feed.
-Contact Shannon Kelly at email@example.com if interested in contributing.
+We also are always seeking alumni who would like to 'tweet" for a day about their daily work activities through our PennCareerDay twitter feed.
+Contact Michael DeAngelis at email@example.com if interested in contributing.